Tomenz/SocketLib/README.md

 - multi-cast support for IPv4 and IPv6
 - Enum all IP's on the host
 - notify if host ip comes up / changes / is removed
-- TLS 1.3 if openssl 1.1.1 is used
+- TLS 1.3 if openssl 1.1.1 or newer is used
 - Multi-threading, none blocking.
 All callback function executed in own thread

 Examples: https://github.com/Tomenz/Examples-SocketLib

-In die Windows Project files is the "OpenSSL_HOME" environment variable as Include and Library directory for openssl configured.
-Define the environment variable, or change the include path in the visual studio project settings.
+In the Windows project files "OpenSSL_HOME" is stored for the "include" and "library" directories of openssl.
+You should create the enviroment variable, or change the include and library directories in the Visual Studio project files.
+In Linux, libssl-dev must be installed (Or the source code of openssl must be compiled and installed).

 Meanwhile a short client / server example using the "SocketLib" library<br>
 *** The "SocketLib" library in this example should by compiled with WITHOUT_OPENSSL defined, so we don't need the opensll library<br>